Prathmesh-Rathod/Prathmesh-Rathod/README.md

 <p>
 I'm a <strong>Software Engineer</strong> with 3.5+ years of professional experience specializing in
 <strong>distributed systems, backend engineering, and large-scale data infrastructure</strong>.
-I build systems that don't just work—they learn and evolve.
+I build ML systems that don't just work—they learn and evolve.
 With a solid grasp of software, data, and infrastructure, I love turning complex problems into innovative, scalable solutions that actually make a difference.

 I hold a <strong>Master's degree</strong> in Industrial Engineering from the
 <a href="https://illinois.edu/" target="_blank"><strong>University of Illinois at Urbana-Champaign</strong></a>